Value of Old Pokemon Cards: Set, Rarity, Holographic Surface, Grade and Condition

 Strong value usually comes from scarce cards, high grades, popular characters, clean holo surfaces, first editions, promos, sealed product, and proven demand.
 Bulk cards, played condition, whitening, surface scratches, and mixed modern lots need more cautious expectations.

 Auction records do not prove the value of your cards.
-Condition, grading, authenticity, set, edition, language, surface damage, centering, and demand can materially change value.
+Condition, grading, originality, set, edition, language, surface damage, centering, and demand can materially change value.

 Photo checklist